shuosc/opencv-doc-cn/py_tutorials/py_tutorials_en.markdown

     In this section we will learn about camera calibration, stereo imaging etc.

--   @subpage tutorial_py_table_of_contents_ml
+-   @subpage tutorial_py_table_of_contents_ml_en

-    In this section you will learn different image processing functions inside OpenCV.
+    In this section you will learn different machine learing functions inside OpenCV.

 -   @subpage tutorial_py_table_of_contents_photo